drk1wi/blog.github.io/_posts/2019-01-02-phishing-ng-bypassing-2fa-with-modlishka.md

 - constantly raise user awarness about current social engineering techniques.

 Why am I releasing this tool?
 I believe that without a working proof of concept, that really proves the point, the risk is treated as theoretical, and no real measures are taken to address it properly.
-This status quo, and lack of right awareness about the risk, is a perfect situation for malicious actors that will happily exploit it.
+This status quo, and lack of right awareness about the risk, is a perfect situation for malicious actors that will happily exploit it*.
+This concerns both currently used 2FA schemes as well user awareness.

-This was the case for the past year, since the concept of using a basic reverse proxy for phishing purposes was already actively exploited (Amnesty International [report](https://www.amnesty.org/en/latest/research/2018/12/when-best-practice-is-not-good-enough/)).
+*This was the case for the past year, since the concept of using a basic reverse proxy for phishing purposes was already actively exploited (Amnesty International [report](https://www.amnesty.org/en/latest/research/2018/12/when-best-practice-is-not-good-enough/)).